troutowicz/troutowicz.github.io/_posts/2016-1-2-filtering-with-rsync.md

 EOF
 ```

 This method allows filters on multiple lines without escape characters, and provides a more natural way to include/exclude files.
-I think that this solution is preferrable, in every case, with the former solution.
-Not only are the latter's filters more visually appeasing, but they are also easier to type and interpret.
+I think that this solution is preferable, in every case, with the former solution.
+Not only are the filters more visually appeasing, but they are also easier to type and interpret.